-Revealing Meghan and Harry interview shakes UK royal family
+UK royals absorb shock of revealing Harry, Meghan interview

 Meghan, he said, “saved me.”

-The younger royals — including Harry, Meghan, Prince William and William’s wife Catherine — have made campaigning for support and awareness around mental health one of their priorities.
+The younger royals — including Harry, Meghan, Harry’s brother, Prince William, and William’s wife, Catherine — have made campaigning for support and awareness around mental health one of their priorities.
 But Harry described a royal family completely unable to offer that support to its own members.

 “For the family, they very much have this mentality of ‘This is just how it is, this is how it’s meant to be, you can’t change it, we’ve all been through it,’” Harry said.

+The couple had faced severe criticism in the United Kingdom during the run-up to the interview.
+Prince Philip, Harry’s 99-year-old grandfather, is in a London hospital after recovering from a heart procedure, and critics saw the decision to go forward as being a burden on the queen — even though, CBS, rather that Harry and Meghan, dictated the timing of the broadcast.

-Sympathy for the couple poured in from the United States, where the two-hour interview was broadcast Sunday night.
+In the United States, sympathy for the couple poured in after the interview.
 It will be shown later Monday in Britain, where some see Meghan and Harry as a couple who put personal happiness ahead of public duty.

-Tennis star Serena Williams, a friend who attended Harry and Meghan’s wedding, said on Twitter that the duchess’ words “illustrate the pain and cruelty she’s experienced.
+Tennis star Serena Williams, a friend who attended Harry and Meghan’s wedding, said on Twitter that the duchess’s words “illustrate the pain and cruelty she’s experienced.”

-“The mental health consequences of systemic oppression and victimisation are devastating, isolating and all too often lethal,” Williams added.
+“The mental health consequences of systemic oppression and victimization are devastating, isolating and all too often lethal,” Williams added.

-American actress Meghan Markle, a star of the American TV legal drama “Suits,” married Harry, a grandson of Queen Elizabeth II, at Windsor Castle in May 2018.
+Meghan — then known as Meghan Markle, who had starred on the American TV legal drama “Suits” — married Harry, a grandson of Queen Elizabeth II, at Windsor Castle in May 2018.
 Their son, Archie, was born the following year.

-In early 2020, Meghan and Harry announced they were quitting royal duties and moving to North America, citing what they said were the unbearable intrusions and racist attitudes of the British media.
-They have settled in Santa Barbara, California, and spoke to Winfrey from their home in the upmarket Montecito area.
+Holding hands, Harry and Meghan sat opposite Winfrey while she questioned them in a lush garden setting.
+The couple lives in Montecito, California, where they are Winfrey’s neighbors.

 Harry said he had lived in fear of a repeat of the fate of his mother, Princess Diana, who was covered constantly by the press and died in a car crash in Paris in 1997 while being pursued by paparazzi.